Rosa Klebb: Reception

 Rosa Klebb was also included in a list of the top ten Bond villains by The Times in 2008.
 Lisa Funnell described her as one of "the most dangerous female villains of the decade".

 Elisabeth Ladenson wrote that she is one of "two memorable lesbians" from Ian Fleming's Bond novels (the other being Pussy Galore).
-Ladenson notes that Klebb's character, a butch and unattractive design, can be seen as a "dig at Iron Curtain femininity, the sort of joke that endured until recently in digs at Eastern European female athletes".
+Ladenson notes that Klebb's character, a butch design which Ladenson describes as unattractive, can be seen as a "dig at Iron Curtain femininity, the sort of joke that endured until recently in digs at Eastern European female athletes".
 She also notes that her portrayal in the novel is more feminine than in the film.
 Lastly, using Melanie Klein's object relations theory, Ladenson suggests that Klebb's can be seen as the "bad mother" type of associative character.

-Lauren Spungen criticized the portrayal of homosexuality in the characters of Klebb and Galore, arguing that the "battle between heterosexuality and homosexuality" is a metaphor for the battle of "good and evil".
+Lauren Spungen criticized the portrayal of homosexuality in the characters of Klebb and Galore, arguing that the "battle between heterosexuality and homosexuality" is portrayed as a metaphor for the battle of "good and evil".
 Her unwanted advances towards Bond's love interest, Tatiana Romanova and other characterization make Klebb "foreign and not relatable, allowing further dehumanization".